lampros-m/docker-tool/README.md

     Stop, Kill, Restart

-any of the already existing containers
+any of the already existing containers and monitor the change of their values